 Investors who are focused on prices should pay attention to production developments around the world.

-“With ongoing constraints to supply and rapidly rising demand, price development in the graphite industry will depend on the ability of new supply, increasingly that from outside of China, to meet the market’s needs,” Roskill analysts said.
+“With ongoing constraints to supply and rapidly rising demand, price development in the graphite industry will depend on the ability of new supply, increasingly that from outside of China, to meet the market’s needs,” as per Roskill.

 Miller said investors should also keep an eye on the competitiveness of new flake supply out of Africa and how this will impact existing Chinese supply.

-“It’s also important to keep track of the downstream developments both in anode and battery technology — these will dictate where new capacity is required and what type of graphite materials are targeted,” he added.
+“It’s also important to keep track of the downstream developments both in anode and battery technology — these will dictate where new capacity is required and what type of graphite materials are targeted.”